Universality of Euler flows and flexibility of Reeb embeddings: Preliminaries

 where $\alpha:=\iota_ug$ is the metric dual $1$-form of $u$ and $\mu$ is the Riemannian volume form.
 The function $B$ is called the Bernoulli function, and is defined as $B:=p+\frac12g(u,u)$.
 When the dimension of $M$ is odd, i.e. $\text{dim }M=2m+1$, one can introduce the concept of vorticity, which is a vector field that plays a fundamental role in fluid mechanics.
 It is defined as the curl of $u$, i.e. $\omega:=\curl u$, where the curl of a vector field in odd dimensions is computed as the only field that satisfies the equation

 Notice that when $m>1$, the curl is a nonlinear differential operator.

-A landmark in the study of the steady Euler flows in odd dimensional manifolds is Arnold's structure theorem~\cite{Ar65,AK}, which is based on the following dichotomy: a stationary solution either has a nontrivial first integral (the Bernoulli function) or it is a \emph{Beltrami field} (both cases are not mutually exclusive).
+A landmark in the study of the steady Euler flows in odd dimensional manifolds is Arnold's structure theorem~\cite{Ar65,AK}, which is based on the following dichotomy: a stationary solution either has a nontrivial first integral (the Bernoulli function) or it is a \emph{Beltrami field}.
 We recall that a Beltrami field $u$ is a vector field that satisfies

 for some smooth function $f$.
-These fields are stationary solutions of the Euler equations with constant Bernoulli function.
+These fields are stationary solutions of the Euler equations with constant Bernoulli function. { Even if in this case the Bernoulli function is a trivial first integral, a Beltrami field might as well have another first integral, i.e. both situations are not mutually exclusive.}

 When the function $f$ does not vanish, say $f>0$, there is a remarkable correspondence between nonvanishing Beltrami fields and Reeb flows for a certain contact structure suggested by Sullivan and proved by Etnyre and Ghrist in~\cite{EG} (see also~\cite{CMP0} for an extension to Beltrami fields on manifold with cylindrical ends and $b$-contact structures).
 This result paves the way to study the stationary Euler equations using contact geometry techniques.
 The proof presented in~\cite{EG} is in dimension $3$, but it can be readily extended to any higher odd dimension.
 We include it here for the sake of completeness.